 The number of particle events is also different between XIS and ACIS.
 ACIS clearly shows more particle events than XIS, even though the ACIS frame exposure time, 3.2 sec, is less than half that of XIS, 8 sec.
 This is due to the particle environment in the two orbits.
 Suzaku is in a low-earth orbit and receives substantial shielding from the Earth's magnetic field while Chandra's orbit takes it well above the magnetosphere and does not receive the same shielding.
-Once might assume that the higher particle rate on the ACIS raw frames would translate to faster accumulation of radiation damage, but that is not seen in the comparison between Figures 4 and 5.
+Once might assume that the higher particle rate on the ACIS raw framewould translate to faster accumulation of radiation damage.